Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Phantom of the Opera| ©Katie Rosseinsky

 The Phantom of the Opera is the masterpiece of the West End, so there are thousands of tourists who go to see the play every day.
-Therefore it is almost mandatory to purchase tickets for The Phantom of the Opera in advance.
+Therefore, it is almost mandatory to buy your Phantom of the Opera tickets in advance.

 Another advantage of buying our tickets online is that it allows us to choose seats.
 The further in advance you buy your tickets , the more options you will have to get the best seats.
 I recommend that you look at least a couple of weeks in advance.
 The best views are from the middle rows closest to the stage and the front row seats in the upper area.